sathishs28/OVT_ONT_OP2200H_Automation/Readme.txt

     6. allure-pytest - to generate allure reports

 *** For Fresh Setup in New PC ***
+Note: If already setup has done, ignore below steps 1,2, & 3. continue on step 4 & 5

 Step 1.
 Share Your Code and install Python V3.11 or a higher version & Chrome Webdriver
     1. https://github.com/sathishs28/OVT_ONT_OP2200H_Automation.git